johnian/remonduk/README.md

 now explore the collisions for that circle repeat

-if the spring force is what holds everything together, we should at least design the system to handle that properly

-partial ghostiness? what if a circle can pass through some things, but not others ie. pass through people, but not through environment

-test classes
-make it work with quad tree

 flag for whether the stage wraps around or has hard boundaries

-3 types of physical interactions: collision (when actual boundaries are crossed) repulsion following

-grouping - leashing
-- anchoring (multiple anchoring pairings that connect two circles)

-tests for gui

 <div id="1"></div>
 # 1 basic graphics and i/o {